Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: System set-up, method and computational details

-Each lead is effectively an electronic bath, which is characterized by the chemical potential, $\mu_{L}$ ($\mu_R$), and the temperature, $T_{L}$ ($T_R$).
+Each lead is effectively an electronic bath, characterized by the chemical potential, $\mu_{L}$ ($\mu_R$), and the temperature, $T_{L}$ ($T_R$).
 The central region is in thermodynamic equilibrium within the grand canonical ensemble when $\mu_R=\mu_L\equiv E_F$ and $T_L=T_R\equiv T$.
-The electrons are distributed according to the Fermi-Dirac distribution with Fermi energy, $E_F$, and temperature, $T$, and, as such, there is no flow of charge current between the leads.
+In this case, the electrons are distributed according to the Fermi-Dirac distribution with Fermi energy, $E_F$, and temperature, $T$, and, as such, there is no flow of charge current between the leads.
 The equilibrium charge density is calculated self-consistently.
-In our case, since the central region is treated within the grand canonical ensemble, we can simulate the p-doping in Te, by shifting $E_F$ to give any desired hole concentration, and there is no need to add point defects. \\
+In our case, since the central region is treated within the grand canonical ensemble, we simulate the p-doping in Te, by shifting $E_F$ to give any desired hole concentrations, and there is no need to add point defects.
+The Hartree potential, given by the Poisson equation, is matched between the various parts of the system (central regions and leads) to return the correct electrostatic profile and avoid divergences.\\

 The system can be driven out-of-equilibrium, thus inducing a charge current, by applying a bias voltage $V$ across the leads.
 This is practically done by displacing the leads' chemical potentials such that $\mu_L-\mu_R=eV\neq0$ ($e$ is the electron charge).
 Here, we use the rigid shift approximation \cite{Rudnev_Sci_Adv2017,xie2016spin}.
 The L (R) lead's chemical potentials and band structure are shifted by $+(-)eV/2$, and a linear ramp electrostatic potential $V(z)=-eVz/d+eV/2$ is added in the central region [$d$ is the length of the central region, and $z=0$ $(z=d)$ is the position of interface between the L(R) lead and the central region].
-The finite bias calculations are then performed non-self-consistently, taking the zero-bias density matrix as input, and updating it only once. \\
+The finite bias calculations are then performed non-self-consistently, taking the zero-bias density matrix as input, and updating it only once.
+It is this update that leads to a slight modification of the density matrix compared to the equilibrium case and eventually gives rise to the spin-polarization in the driven system.\\

-The charge current values are obtained through the ``bond currents'' method\cite{Todorov_2002,Nikolic_2005_spin_acc, Theodonis_2006}, whose implementation is described in Refs. [\onlinecite{rungger2020non}] and [\onlinecite{dr.to.22}].
+The charge and spin current values are obtained through the ``bond currents'' method\cite{Todorov_2002,Nikolic_2005_spin_acc, Theodonis_2006}, whose implementation is described in Refs. [\onlinecite{dr.to.22}] and [\onlinecite{Bajaj}].
 We consider very small bias voltages and, by plotting the $I$-$V$ curve, we check that the system is in the linear-response limit.
 Our approach is then physically well justified, and, since we focus on the ballistic transport regime, the conductance $G=I/V$ is the Landauer conductance \cite{La.57}.\\